python/cpython/Doc/library/fcntl.rst

    * :const:`2` -- relative to the end of the file (:data:`os.SEEK_END`)

    The default for *start* is 0, which means to start at the beginning of the file.
-   The default for *length* is 0 which means to lock to the end of the file.
+   The default for *len* is 0 which means to lock to the end of the file.
 The default for *whence* is also 0.

 Examples (all on a SVR4 compliant system)::